-Amortization Interest-only loans.
+Category Ineligible Item (January 4, 2018) Amortization ■ Interest-only loans.
 Loans featuring negative amortization (potential or scheduled).
-Appraisal/Property Single-wide manufactured homes.
+Appraisal/Property ■ Single-wide manufactured homes.
 Any property type ineligible for sale to the Agencies.
-Properties located outside the 50 states and the District of Columbia (including Puerto Rid Guam, and the Virgin Islands).
-Appraisal/Property Single-wide manufactured homes.
-Any property type ineligible for sale to the Agencies.
-Properties located outside the 50 states and the District of Columbia (including Puerto Rid Guam, and the Virgin Islands).
-Any property type ineligible for sale to the Agencies.
-Properties located outside the 50 states and the District of Columbia (including Puerto Rid Guam, and the Virgin Islands).
-Properties located outside the 50 states and the District of Columbia (including Puerto Rid Guam, and the Virgin Islands).
-Guam, and the Virgin Islands). co, Property with a Condition Rating of C5, C6, Fair, or Poor; when the appraisal is not made to the repairs which would improve the property to an acceptable rating. subject Property with a Quality Rating of Q6 indicated on the appraisal.
-Assets 3-4 unit or investment properties for which funds for the transaction are coming from a so other than the member's own funds. ource Cash on hand.
+Properties located outside the 50 states and the District of Columbia (including Puerto Rico, Guam, and the Virgin Islands).
+Property with a Condition Rating of C5, C6, Fair, or Poor; when the appraisal is not made subject to the repairs which would improve the property to an acceptable rating.
+Property with a Quality Rating of Q6 indicated on the appraisal.
+Assets 3-4 unit or investment properties for which funds for the transaction are coming from a source other than the member's own funds. ■ Cash on hand.
 Sweat equity.
 Member Members without a Social Security number (SSN).
 Members with an individual tax identification number (ITIN).
 Members that are corporations, partnerships, syndications, or irrevocable trusts.
-Credit Credit scores lower than 620.
+Credit ■ Credit scores lower than 620.
 A member who was a debtor on a loan for which Arch MI paid a claim.
-A loan in which all members are unable to document established credit (via traditional or i traditional credit requirements). non- Credit Report Foreign credit reports.
-Debt-to-Income Ratio Debt-to-income ratios greater than 50%.
-Documentation Limited documentation loans (loans in which income, employment, and/or assets are not Streamlined refinance or purchase transactions. verified).
+A loan in which all members are unable to document established credit (via traditional or non-traditional credit requirements).
+Credit Report Foreign credit reports.
+Debt-to-Income Ratio ■ Debt-to-income ratios greater than 50%.
+Documentation Limited documentation loans (loans in which income, employment, and/or assets are not verified).
+Streamlined refinance or purchase transactions.
 Income Rental income from the subject second home.
 Interested-Party Loans with payment abatements of any type are ineligible for insurance.
-Contribution - Payment Abatements Note: The payment of up to 12 months of HOA fees is not considered an abatement and acceptable financing concession. is an Loan Amount Loan amounts higher than \$1,500,000.
-Loan-to-Value LTV ratios higher than 97%.
-(LTV) Transaction Construction-only loans.
-Seasoned loans (see the Seasoned Loans section).
+Contribution - ■ Note: The payment of up to 12 months of HOA fees is not considered an abatement and is an Payment Abatements acceptable financing concession.
+Loan Amount Loan amounts higher than \$1,500,000.
+Loan-to-Value (LTV) ■ LTV ratios higher than 97%.
+Prepayment Penalty ■ Loans with a prepayment penalty feature.
+Transaction Construction-only loans. ■ Seasoned loans (see the Seasoned Loans section).